DREAMassets-org/DREAMassets/README.md

 Here are some basic steps for setting up a Raspberry Pi from the CanaKit box.

+## Initialize the RPi:
 1. put the SD card in
 1. hook up a monitor, keyboard and mouse
 1. Follow the steps to install Raspberrian
+  _This is going to take a while, so grab a :coffee: or whatnot_

+## Get the RPi ready for remote usage
 1. run `raspi-config` to hook the Pi up to the wireless network
 1. run `raspi-config` to change the hostname to something that is not `raspberryPi`
 1. update the password for the Pi account

 At this point you should be able to disconnect the Pi from everything except power and it should be accessible.
-Make sure you are on the same wireless network as it will only be availble within that subnet.
+Make sure you are on the **same wireless network** as it will only be availble within that subnet.

+## Get the RPi ready for Bluetooth Low Energy (BLE)
 We need a few extra packages for the Pi to be a BLE sniffer.
 Run the following commands to add these dependencies.

 ```